CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

-`ArgsCode` will be used as basic parameter of the object array generator '-ToArgs'-named methods.
+`ArgsCode` will be used as basic parameter of the object array generator methods.

 <a href="#top" class="top-link">↑ Back to top</a>